Surviving Fibromyalgia: Sophie’s Story Will Leave You Speechless

 What do you do for pain management?

 I’ve tried more natural ways to tame the pain, but it hasn’t worked very well for me.
-Acupuncture was nice but just because I felt relaxed.
+The acupuncture was nice, but it was just because I felt relaxed.

 And that’s enough?